snganyone/Job-Application-Board-api/README.md

-# Job-Application-Board-api

-## Javascript and Rails as an API Project
+# Javascript and Rails as an API Project

+## Objectives

+- Create a single page application that integrates HTML, CSS & Javascript with a backend Ruby on Rails API